# # #

-To provide some context for my answer, here is a slighted edited version of the piece published in 2001 in Fisheries, the professional magazine of the American Fisheries Society:
+To provide some context for my answer, here is a slightly edited version of the piece published in 2001 in Fisheries, the professional magazine of the American Fisheries Society:

 # # # # #

-Are we professional fisheries scientists collectively guilty of encouraging delusions about the possibilities for restoring wild salmon to the Pacific Northwest?
+Are we professional fisheries scientists collectively guilty of encouraging delusions about the possibilities of restoring wild salmon to the Pacific Northwest?